The Morales Method® Approach to Trigger Point Therapy – How (and Why) We Do It

 Now that we have those two foundational methods, we can build on them with other techniques to address extra tricky Trigger Points.

-Skeletal Slack The first supplemental technique is to use an appendage (an arm or a leg for example) in order to shorten the tissue from the exact opposite direction of the D.R. or D.E. towards the Trigger Point.
+The first supplemental technique is to use an appendage (an arm or a leg for example) in order to shorten the tissue from the exact opposite direction of the D.R. or D.E. towards the Trigger Point.
+We can do this in either an active or a passive manner with our clients.

 In all, the Morales Method® approach gives us various possibilities for working Trigger Points as opposed to the single downward compression technique provided by the classic approach.
 The matrix is as follows: